Towards Real Zero-Shot Camouflaged Object Segmentation without Camouflaged Annotations: Methodology

 \subsection{Caption Embeddings from M-LLM}

-In our method, we utilize a M-LLM to generate text embeddings as captions.
-The M-LLM takes both an image and a task prompt as inputs, and processes them to generate a concise caption embedding that captures the necessary information relevant to the concept.
+{To provide cross-modal information for fine-grained alignment and learn rich semantic content, we employ a M-LLM to generate textual embeddings as captions.
+The M-LLM takes both an image and a prompt as inputs, and processes them to generate a concise caption embedding that captures the necessary information relevant to the image.}

 Given an image $\mathbf{X}$ and a task prompt $\mathbf{T}$, $\mathbf{X}$ and $\mathbf{T}$ are sent to the M-LLM to generate a caption embedding $\tilde{\mathbf{T}} \in \mathbb{R}^{L_t\times d_t}$.

 Different prompts offer varied inputs for the language model, capturing different task-related information.
 Each prompt may lead to different performance outcomes for the model.
 In Section~\ref{sec:abl}, we include an ablation study on the choice of prompts in both zero-shot and supervised learning.